-Differences in age-specific sampling probably also contributed to differences between the datasets.
-The INSIGHT study did not enroll children, and did not capture severe, hospitalized cases, which occur disproportionately in older adults.
-A dearth of enrolled cases in the youngest and oldest age groups may have dampened the signal of subtype-specific differences in risk in the INSIGHT data (Fig. S1).
-To illustrate the effects of age-specific sampling, we subsampled the ADHS data to match the sample size and age distribution of all confirmed influenza A cases from the INSIGHT study.
-Filtering the ADHS data in this way made differences in age-specific risk from H1N1 and H3N2 appear much smaller (Fig. S1D).

-The potential for age-specific sampling biases to erode or magnify the signal of imprinting effects highlights some limitations of existing epidemiological surveillance data, which in turn limited this study’s scope of inference.
-The largest, long-term epidemiological data sets on influenza come from massive, global surveillance efforts.
-But due to practical and economic constraints, these data are often collected opportunistically, with uneven sampling efforts over time and across age groups, and rarely shared denominator data.
-Furthermore, while some aspects of surveillance data are already shared publicly by WHO (48), and by the US CDC (49), data on patient ages is obscured by aggregation into broad age categories.
-Focused clinical studies like INSIGHT can yield more extensive information on individual medical histories and on sampling denominators, but such clinical data sets typically contain far fewer cases than state or country-wide surveillance data, and may not sample all age groups.
-Arguably, only epidemiological surveillance provides enough confirmed cases to characterize epidemic age distributions with precision across multiple countries and influenza seasons.
+Another limitation of this study was the low number of confirmed cases available in the pre-2009 era.
+To separate age-specific risk effects from birth year-specific cohort effects, the greatest power will come from large data sets collected continuously over decades, so that individual birth cohorts can be followed as they become considerably older.
 We emphatically echo earlier calls (48) for more systematic sharing of single year-of-age in influenza surveillance data, standardization of sampling effort, and reporting of age-specific denominators, which could substantially boost the scientific community’s ability to link influenza's genetic and antigenic properties with epidemiological outcomes.

 Altogether, this analysis confirms that observed differences in the birth year-specific impacts of H1N1 and H3N2 are indeed shaped by cohort-specific differences in childhood imprinting (8,11,12,49).
 The finding that such imprinting acts at the narrow, HA or NA subtype-level against seasonal influenza facilitates prediction of the future epidemiological impact of specific seasonal subtypes in high-risk elderly cohorts.
 The lack of support for broader, HA group-level imprinting effects highlights the difficulty of deploying broadly protective memory B cell responses against familiar, seasonal strains.
 Overall, these findings further our understanding of how serological antigenic seniority translates to functional immune protection, and shapes cohort-specific risk during epidemics.
 The fact that elderly cohorts show relatively weak immune protection against H3N2, even after living through decades of seasonal exposure to or vaccination against H3N2, suggests that antibody responses acquired in adulthood do not provide the same strength of immune protection as responses primed in childhood.
-These findings suggest that antibody responses acquired in adulthood from back-boosting of existing memory B cells do not provide the same strength of protection as true, de novo responses.
 It remains to be seen whether the strong, lifelong immunological biases observed in elderly cohorts within this study are an intrinsic feature of childhood imprinting, or whether these biases have become unusually entrenched in the current cohort of elderly adults, due to the prolonged dominance of H1N1 circulation across the first half of the 20th century.

 Methods